sendios/php-sdk/README.md

     "token": "awo7tiwafhiajwk8ehc"
 }
 ```
+You dont need to provide any response for this request.
+Only server 200 OK

-You can test your API point with this cURL request:
+### How you can test your API point with this cURL request:
 ```shell
 curl -X POST https://api.yourproduct.com/sendios/requestevent \
     -d '{"project_id": 123, "email": "test@example.com", "type_id": 1}'